Jan and her mate Doug came from a home with a very elderly owner who was was

 joie de vivre, the much shyer Jan gains her confidence from having her best friend close by.

-family with older teenagers wouldn’t suit them provided they have plenty of interaction
+a family with older teenagers wouldn’t suit them provided they have plenty of

-for the rest of their lives and that a magical ending is in store for both of them.
+them for the rest of their lives and that a magical ending is in store for this wonderful pair.